-BHA BI waiver program staff comprised of the Chief, Long Term Care and the BI Waiver Case Manager and the Office of Health Services are responsible for trending, prioritizing and determining system improvements based on the data analysis and remediation information from the ongoing quality improvement strategies.
+BHA BI waiver program staff comprised of the Chief, Long Term Care and the BI Waiver Case Manager and the Office of Health-Long Term Services and Supports (OLTSS) are responsible for trending, prioritizing and determining system improvements based on the data analysis and remediation information from the ongoing quality improvement strategies.
 BI waiver staff are trained to ensure all system improvements of the BI Waiver are implemented and continuously monitored and identified problems are addressed.

-Regular reporting and communications among BI waiver providers, BI waiver staff, Office of Health Services, the Utilization Control Agent, and other stakeholders including the BI waiver advisory council and the Quality Council facilitates ongoing discovery and remediation.
+Regular reporting and communications among BI waiver providers, BI waiver staff, Office of Health Services OLTSS, the Utilization Control Agent, and other stakeholders including the BI waiver advisory council and the Quality Council facilitates ongoing discovery and remediation.
 BHA is the lead entity responsible for trending, prioritizing and determining system improvements based on the data analysis and remediation information from ongoing quality improvement strategies.
 These processes are supported by the integral role of other waiver partners in providing data, which may also include data analysis, trending and the formulation of recommendations for system improvements.
-These partners include, but are not limited to the Office of Health Care Quality, the Developmental Disabilities Administration, BHA's Administrative Services Organization, participants, family, and the BI Waiver Advisory Council.
+These partners include, but are not limited to the Office of Health Care Quality, the Developmental Disabilities Administration, BHA's Administrative Services Organization, participants, families, and the BI Waiver Advisory Council.
 A plan to work on significant problem areas may result in the establishment of a specific task group or groups, which could also involve stakeholders.

 Data are received, aggregated and analyzed by BHA.
-Sources of data include but are not limited to: provider applications, provider audits, quarterly site visit reports, Critical incidents and complaints submitted by provider/family/caregivers.
+Sources of data include but are not limited to: provider applications, provider audits, quarterly site visit reports, critical incidents and complaints submitted by provider/family/caregivers.
 Based on the nature of this information, data are disseminated to appropriate staff to be reviewed, prioritized and recorded in the appropriate spreadsheets and logs for analysis.
 BHA's Chief of Long Term Care reviews data, noting trends and looking for anomalies that may need immediate attention.
-When data analysis reveals the need for system change, BHA makes recommendations to OHS management and discusses the prioritization of design changes.
+When data analysis reveals the need for system change, BHA makes recommendations to OHSOLTSS management and discusses the prioritization of design changes.
 Plans developed as a result of this process will be shared with stakeholders, primarily through the forum of the Quality Council, for review and recommendations.
-Dependent on the nature of the system/program change required, the industry will be notified via DHMH transmittals, letters, memos, email and /or posted on the DHMH-OHS website.
+Dependent on the nature of the system/program change required, the industry will be notified via MDH DHMH transmittals, letters, memos, and emails and-/or posted on the MDHDHMH-OHSOLTSS website.
 Program trends and system changes are reported to stakeholders via the annual tracking and trending report that is generated by BHA.

 ii.
-S vstem Imp rov ement Act tivities ------- ------- ----- ----- ------- ----- ---------- b.
+System Improvement Activities

+Responsible Party(check each that applies): Frequency of Monitoring and Analysis(check each that applies): \boxtimes 07/22/2020 b.
 System Design Changes i.
 Describe the process for monitoring and analyzing the effectiveness of system design changes.
 Include a description of the various roles and responsibilities involved in the processes for monitoring & assessing system design changes.
-If applicable, include the State's targeted standards for systems improvement.
+If applicable, include the state's targeted standards for systems improvement.